 The music festival itself was a different kind of crazy, in the best way possible.
 There were no advertisements and it was unlike any music festival I had been to.
 To be fair, I hadn’t been to any others before this.
 The composting toilets were the cleanest I had ever used.
 I could either take communal showers or take a shower in a private area.
 There was dust all around and it was 35C (95F) or more during the day.
 It used to get quite chilly at night.
 I barely ate very much while I was at the music festival, either because I wanted to save the little money I had brought or I didn’t have the appetite or the energy.
 There were all kinds of people and yet, I never once felt scared, except for that one time when I woke up from sleep, hot, sweaty and scared that I would end up dying alone.
 Perhaps the scariest moment of my life.
 I chalked it down to the heat.
 I went to listen to music at the dance temple, maybe twice or thrice.
 I thought it was the same kind of music.
 You’ve listened to one, you’ve listened to all, is what I thought.

 All things considered, I loved that festival.
 Everyone was respectful of one another, friendly, and beautiful.
 It was like heaven on earth.

-I had nothing.
+I had nothing then.
 Well, almost nothing.
 Barely ate and yet, it felt so very satisfying and comforting.
-After the music festival, I hitchhiked back to Hamburg, and from there up north to Stockholm, where I stayed with my cousin’s family for a couple of weeks and eventually returned to Berlin.
+After the festival, my friend and I hitchhiked back to Hamburg, and from there up north to Stockholm, where I stayed with my cousin’s family for a couple of weeks and eventually returned to Berlin.